 How Machine Learning Is Catching Fraudsters — Almost before They Act

 Fraud detection fails in two key areas: it doesn’t offer enough protection, and it constantly raises false positives that inconvenience consumers and cost businesses and financial institutions money.

-Machine learning doesn’t have to apply a one-size-fits-all approach to identifying fraudulent transactions.
+Anti-fraud machine learning doesn’t have to apply a one-size-fits-all approach to identifying fraudulent transactions.
 Instead, it can process and analyse a pattern of real user data in real time — sometimes referred to as ‘stream computing.’

+How Machine Learning Is Catching Fraudsters — Almost before They Act